 For people arriving by car, describe the parking available and how to get to it, whether the postcode will get a visitor directly to the parking or whether further directions are required.
 Describe the surface of the car park and whether there are designated spaces marked for disabled visitors.
 If the parking is on the roadside, make that clear, are there kerbs and pavements?
 Is the most accessible route between designated parking and the entrance to the site easy to find and clearly marked?
 If there are multiple entry points, which are the most accessible ones, and can you park near them?
-This is helpful for people who are hoist, make that clear too.
-When is the loo open and is it easy to get there from a designated parking place?
+This is helpful for people who are getting a lift or taking a taxi, so that the driver can be directed to the best entrance.